Ciaxur/ovpn-server-config/README.md

 declare -x OVPN_CN=<IP/Domain>
 ```

+### OpenVPN Client Setup
+Using the [docker-compose-client.yaml](./docker-compose-client.yaml) file, the user can spin up a small container that establishing
+a tunnel with a given server, provided under [openvpn-data/server.ovpn](./openvpn-data/server.ovpn), for which to be contained
+within that container.
+This is to enable the user to build on top of an openvpn client.

 ### IP Tables Setup
 There is a helper script for setting everything up called `setup_iptables.sh`.
 Simply invoke using `sudo`.